VidhyaRajagopal/nlb-learning/_diy-resources/secondary/3b-teen-things.md

 <img src="/images/diyresources/secondary/Noodlemania.jpg" alt="Noodlemania image" style="width: 40%;">

 **Noodlemania!
-50 Playful Pasta Recipes** by Melissa Barlow
+50 Playful Pasta Recipes**

+By Melissa Barlow
 Publisher: Quirk Books

 You’ll go noodle crazy with the playful and colourful pasta recipes in Noodlemania!
 Try Super Stuffed Monster Mouths made with jumbo pasta shells, Rapunzel Pastamade with extra-long spaghetti and, Spider Cookies made with crunchy ramen noodles.
 Have fun in the kitchen while sharpening your cooking skills with Noodlemania!

 This book is available on Overdrive at [https://nlb.overdrive.com/media/1219921](https://nlb.overdrive.com/media/1219921).

 <img src="/images/diyresources/secondary/Maker-Comics-Bake-Like-a-Pro.jpg" alt="Maker comics image" style="width: 40%;">

-**Maker Comics: Bake Like a Pro!** by Falynn Koch
+**Maker Comics: Bake Like a Pro!**

+By Falynn Koch
 Publisher: First Second

 Sage’s fellow wizards-in-training get to study pyromancy and transfiguration, but Sage has been assigned an internship in…baking?
 She doesn’t think that sounds fun, or particularly magical!
 But her instructor insists that baking is a tasty form of alchemy.
 In an enchanted kitchen, Sage learns the simple science behind baking perfect pies, breads, cookies, and more!

 This book is available on Overdrive at [https://nlb.overdrive.com/media/4530253](https://nlb.overdrive.com/media/4530253).

 <img src="/images/diyresources/secondary/teen-tip.jpg" alt="Teen tip image" style="width: 40%;">